mark-watson/hy-lisp-python-book/manuscript/webapps.md

         pip install flask

-We will use the Hy macro **with-decorator** macro to replace Python code with annotations.
+We will use the Hy macro **with-decorator** to replace Python code with annotations.
 Here the decorator **@app.route** is used to map a URI pattern with a Python callback function.
 In the following case we define the behavior when the index page of a web app is accessed:

 {lang="python",linenos=on}
 ~~~~~~~~